kristej/Uniform-Database-Management/README.md

 10>after importing successfully.

-11>open any browser and type http://localhost/
+11>open any browser and type http://localhost/dresscode/Landing.php

 12>first register and then login

+## Contents
+1>Home page using HTML,CSS and connected to backend using PHP.
+2>Database entry using MySql.
+3>Sql stored procedure and Trigger.
+4>Database live update,delete,display using Ajax.